 What happens when you are angry but cannot find the words to express yourself?
-Children with Specific Language Impairment (SLI) have trouble communicating.
+Children with Developmental Language Disorder (DLD; formerly called Language Impairment) have trouble communicating.
 This affects the way they feel about themselves and their social relations.
-In two longitudinal research projects we aim to give an overview of the emotional and social development of children with SLI.
-With this knowledge we will develop an instrument for professionals to measure specific areas of the social and emotional functioning of children with SLI.
+In two longitudinal research projects we aim to give an overview of the emotional and social development of children with DLD.
+With this knowledge we will develop an instrument for professionals to measure specific areas of the social and emotional functioning of children with DLD.
 The projects are in close collaboration with the NSDSK and Kentalis Academy.

 Children learn to understand and regulate their emotions through contact with their parents and peers.
 In the first years of life language becomes increasingly important in this interaction.
 When children have a severe language problem their emotional and social growth is affected from an early age on.
 In close collaboration with the NSDSK we are doing research on the first years of life of children with SLI.
 We try to understand which areas of the development are affected by the communicational problems and how they relate to each other.
 Important subjects are the understanding of own and others emotions, empathic behaviour and Theory of Mind.